VisualComputing/nub/README.md

 ## Frames

 A frame is a coordinate system that may be translated, rotated and scaled.
 [Frame](https://visualcomputing.github.io/frames-javadocs/frames/core/Frame.html) instances define each of the nodes comprising a scene graph.
-To customize their role (e.g., a drawing procedure or a culling condition) symply override the [Frame](https://visualcomputing.github.io/frames-javadocs/frames/core/Frame.html) [visit()](https://visualcomputing.github.io/frames-javadocs/frames/core/Frame.html#visit--) method.
 To illustrate their use, suppose the following scene graph is being implemented:

 ```processing
  World